moocow-the-bovine/dstar-gantry/README.txt

     Export "/dstar/resources" subtree from the image
          HOST$ docker run --rm dstar-rcbuildhost tar cC /dstar resources | tar x

-        This should create a "resources/" directory with an appropriate "resources/build" subdirectory for use by the image.
+        This should create a "resources/" directory on the host with a "resources/build" subdirectory suitable for use by the "dstar-rcbuildhost" image.

     Inject non-SVN resource-build sources
          HOST$ rsync -vau kira.bbaw.de:/home/ddc-dstar/arc/resources/src/ resources/build/src/